BBVA Logo

 1989 – 2000

 The merger procedure was completed in 1989.
-Simultaneously, the official registration of the BBV brand and a change in its identity took place.
-She was designed by specialists from Artime, Nebot & Capell.
+Simultaneously, the BBV brand was officially registered, and its identity changed.
+Specialists from Artime, Nebot & Capell designed her.
 They replaced the rectangle with a square and placed it on top, and inside they placed the abbreviation “BBV” and an arc of four five-pointed white stars.
-Under the rectangle was a blue inscription “BANCO BILBAO VIZCAYA.”
+Under the rectangle was a blue inscription, “BANCO BILBAO VIZCAYA.”
 The font was disproportionate: the letters consisted of lines of varying thickness.

 2000 – 2019

-After the merger of BBV with the public bank Argentaria, a financial institution called Banco Bilbao Vizcaya Argentaria was formed.
+After the merger of BBV and the public bank Argentaria, the financial institution Banco Bilbao Vizcaya Argentaria was formed.
 Its logo was much simpler than its predecessor: it contained only the blue letters “BBVA.”
-They used the same font that used to write the abbreviation in the square.
+They used the same font as the one used to write the abbreviation in the square.

 2019 – today

-The brand needed a reboot, especially after the change of leadership in 2019.
-The new president of Carlos Torres hired the prestigious consulting firm Landor, and specialists, together with their BBVA team (50 designers from different countries), began to develop a modern corporate image.
+The brand needed a reboot, especially after the leadership change in 2019.
+The new president, Carlos Torres, hired the prestigious consulting firm Landor, and specialists, together with their BBVA team (50 designers from different countries), began developing a modern corporate image.
 Representatives of DDB and BBVA Creative agencies participated in the process.
-Creative searches, a survey of 5,000 people, and creating a corporate identity took four months.
+Creative searches, a survey of 5,000 people, and the creation of a corporate identity took four months.

-The banking group’s deposition took place at the structural level: all branches, except for the Turkish one, received the common name BBVA and one logo at all.
+The banking group’s restructuring took place at the structural level: all branches, except the Turkish one, adopted the common name BBVA and a single logo.
 The design update was not fundamental: the traditional bank signature changed the font and had an “A” at the end.
 Over the next year, the wordmark was integrated into 3,000 e-applications and 8,000 offices.

-The designers deliberately did not use graphics because they had a completely different task: to depict the company’s name without additional decorative elements.
+The designers deliberately avoided graphics because they had a different task: to depict the company’s name without additional decorative elements.
 They decided to play on the letters’ shape, using “V” and “A” to create a diagonal.

-Two of the same signs, which are directed in opposite directions, symbolize balance.
+Two identical signs, directed in opposite directions, symbolize balance.
 The “A” is slightly raised above the string, so it appears to be flying upward.
 There are associations with growth and forward movement.
-Also, both letters look like arrows, which is a reference to the digital world.
+Also, both letters resemble arrows, a reference to the digital world.
 This iconography brings the bank closer to the Internet and technology.
 One arrow looks up and the other down, and this is also no coincidence.
-The peaks and troughs are reminiscent of the jumps in the stock market.
+The peaks and troughs are reminiscent of stock market volatility.

 Font and Colors

-The color of the logo has also changed, although not so much.
+The logo’s color has also changed, though not by much.
 It stayed dark blue, just a change to Yale Blue (# 14549C).